anywhichway/lmdb-index/README.md

 # lmdb-index
-Higher level object operations for LMDB values, e.g. indexing and indexed based queries
+Object indexing and index based queries for LMDB.
+Also provides, automatic id generation, instantiation of returned objects as instances of their original classes.

+This is a mid-level API.
+For the highest level LMDB object query API see [lmdb-oql](https://github.com/anywhichway/lmdb-oql).

 This is ALPHA software.
 The API is not yet stable and adequate unit testing has not been completed.